 The Future of Work will not happen in a vacuum; it will happen in a political, social, and economic environment.
 The geopolitics of the future will have an enormous impact on all our lives, so it is a topic worth studying.

-In What will the world be like in 2100?
-I hinted at the creation of a new world order, with globalization continuing its march towards more integration, although with its ups and downs, and two superpowers, China and the US, dominating the world scene.
+In the post entitled What will the world be like in 2100?
+I hinted at the creation of a new world order, with globalisation continuing its march towards more integration, although with its ups and downs, and two superpowers, China and the US, dominating the world scene.

 Avoiding the Thucydides trap

 The Thucydides trap establishes that there is a tendency towards war when one superpower is declining and another one is rising.

 War seems to be almost inevitable in those cases.